Quiz whizz? Garden guru? Space ace? There’s something for you at the Curiosity Carnival.

 Museum of the History of Science

 Think you’re a quiz whizz?
-Put your general knowledge to the test in our pub-style quiz.
+Consider yourself the brainiest person you know?
+Put your general knowledge to the test in our Curious Pub Quiz.
 Enter as a team of three or four, or come along on the night and join a scratch team.
 Each team will be joined by a researcher and you’ll be competing for a mystery prize.

 This is an 18+ event, with a range of alcoholic and soft drinks available.